Automattic/jetpack/readme.txt

 **Bug fixes**

 * Contact Form: Fixed an issue with undefined variables and a warning being logged when submitting the Contact Form.
+* Shortcodes: Fixed the Facebook shortcode in wp-admin.